Carlos Tévez Profile

 Photo: Wikimedia Commons / Hanson K Joseph

-Tevez was born in Ciudadela near Buenos Aires, in the tough neighbourhood of Ejército de Los Andes, which, in the 1980s, was given the tag "Fuerte Apache" (Fort Apache).
+Carlos Tevez was born in Ciudadela near Buenos Aires, in the tough neighbourhood of Ejército de Los Andes, which, in the 1980s, was given the tag "Fuerte Apache" (Fort Apache).
 It was this name which gave rise to Tevez's own nickname, El Apache.

 Tevez started his career as a youngster with Club Atlético All Boys before joining the youth system of Boca Juniors.
-He made his debut for the first team in the league as a seventeen year old in the Apertura tournament of the 2001-02 season.
+He made his league debut for the first team as a seventeen-year-old in the Apertura tournament of the 2001-02 season.
 Whilst he only scored one goal in eleven appearances in that debut season, it set him up nicely for what to expect playing professional football, and the following season he exploded onto the scene, scoring 16 goals in all competitions.
 With his tough upbringing, all-action style, and, of course, the fact that he was playing for Boca Juniors, it was inevitable that the press would start likening Tevez to Diego Maradona, and he was soon joining the list of other young talents who'd been labelled as the New Maradona.
-Was Tevez good enough to lift his team like the old master had done?
+Was Tevez good enough to lift his team as the old master had done?
 Well, Tevez did his bit as Boca beat Santos 5:1 on aggregate to win the Copa Libertadores, scoring in the second leg and being named the competition's best player.
 Carlos Tevez had well and truly announced himself on the big stage.

-With Tevez's stock on the rise, a big money transfer away from Boca Juniors in 2005 wasn't entirely unexpected, but the eventual destination certainly was.
+With Tevez's stock on the rise, a big-money transfer away from Boca Juniors in 2005 wasn't entirely unexpected, but the eventual destination certainly was.
 Whilst South American clubs had become used to making money by selling their top players to the rich European leagues, Brazilian giants Corinthians pulled off a real shock when they announced that they'd done a deal to bring in one of Argentina's most exciting talents.
 The man behind the deal was the Iranian-born businessman Kia Joorabchian.
-Joorabchian founded Media Sports Investments and formed a partnership with Corinthians, his investment in the São Paulo helping to fund major signings such as Tevez and Javier Mascherano.
-The deal was Tevez alone was reported to total over $20 million, the sort of figure which was unheard at the time between South American clubs.
+Joorabchian had founded Media Sports Investments and formed a partnership with Corinthians, his investment in the São Paulo club helping to fund major signings such as Tevez and Javier Mascherano.
+The deal for Tevez alone was reported to total over $20 million, the sort of figure which was unheard of at the time between South American clubs.
 The move paid immediate dividends for both Corinthians and Tevez as they edged out Internacional to claim the 2005 Campeonato Brasileiro Série A title, Tevez captained the team, was third in the goalscoring charts with twenty goals and was named the league's best player.